 For thousands of years, Marine Phytoplankton has been able to detoxify itself and the water around them against damaging substances.
 Interestingly, water makes up 60% of the human body and a portion of our blood - plasma - contains salt levels similar to seawater (8).
 Marine Phytoplankton contains unique pigments (carotenoids) and enzymes that contain anti-oxidative properties that can neutralize free radicals.

 What makes Marine Phytoplankton unique, is that they contain natural carotenoids.

 Conclusion: We humans are not able to synthesize these pigments ourselves, so we need to include them in our diet.

-Marine phytoplankton: a strong antioxidant
+Marine phytoplankton: contains strong antioxidants

 Marine Phytoplankton contains enzymes and pigments that are able to protect cells against oxidative damage (9).
 The majority of research has highlighted the anti-oxidative role of pigments in particular, such as beta-carotene, lycopene, zeaxanthin, fucoxanthin, and astaxanthin (10-11).
 Marine Phytoplankton also contains superoxide dismutase: Vital and powerful enzymes that are responsible for neutralizing oxidative damage (12-13).

 Besides pigments (carotenoids), algae contain a high variety of omega 3 fatty acids, vitamins, minerals, and carbohydrates (14).

 The unique combination of substances in algae offer the potential to provide an anti-oxidative power that is comparable, or even higer then, the antioxidative power of fruits and terresterial plants (15)

 Marine Phytoplankton, an "all-in-one" superfood full of natural nutrients.